 During the Fellowship

 How often are Fellows paid?
 Fellows are paid a portion of their total stipend on a bi-weekly basis for the length of their program term.

 What is expected of a Fellow during the program term?
 Fellows are expected to demonstrate a willingness to learn and a strong work ethic.
 The Fellows will be guided, by their site supervisors, to learn about the County as they complete their assigned projects.
-Additionally, Fellows must submit bi-weekly invoices and progress reports to the Program Administrator.
+Additionally, Fellows must submit bi-weekly invoices and progress reports to the Program Manager.